-Wales is a stunning land of jagged peaks, deep valleys and rugged shores.
+Wales is a land of jagged peaks, ancient forests and rugged shores.
 It may be small, but its wild wealth rivals anywhere on Earth.
-From spectacular gatherings to rare and curious creatures, life here thrives despite the extreme, ever-changing conditions brought by the Atlantic Ocean.
+From spectacular gatherings to rare and curious creatures, life here thrives in the face of extreme and ever-changing conditions.
+Despite heavy snow, torrential rain and blistering heat, a charismatic cast of animals finds a way to survive.
 This endurance in the face of adversity is symbolised by the famous red dragon on the Welsh flag.
-With a cinematic Celtic score and charismatic cast including puffins, fox cubs, red kites and newborn seal pups, our film reveals Wales in all its wild glory.
+With a cinematic Celtic score and spectacular imagery, our film reveals Wales in all its beautiful, wild glory.

-This immersive film offers an intimate portrait of life on the edge, where the vast Atlantic Ocean brings changing conditions all through the year.
+This immersive film offers an intimate portrait of life on the edge, where the vast Atlantic Ocean brings challenging and unpredictable conditions all through the year.
 In Wales, we discover a country steeped in myth and legend, home to enchanting creatures, where the spirit of the dragon endures.